-To advocate for all vulnerable people in our Commonwealth across all state government agencies, convenings, and communities to continuously reform our policies and procedures to achieve excellence in our outcomes and theirs.
+Advocating for all people in our Commonwealth whose circumstances have made them vulnerable, across all state government agencies, convenings, and communities, to continuously reform our policies and procedures to achieve excellence in our outcomes and theirs.

 Pennsylvania as a national model of equity, inclusion, and justice for, and in the wellbeing of, vulnerable people.

-The Office of Advocacy and Reform (OAR) consists of an Executive Director, a Child Advocate, and the Long-Term Care Ombudsman.
-The team works on behalf of vulnerable Pennsylvanians both internally across all state agencies and externally in all of our communities.
+OAR works on behalf of vulnerable Pennsylvanians both internally across state agencies and externally in our communities.
 Using principles of Trauma-Informed Practices and Public Health Strategy, OAR seeks to reduce trauma to vulnerable populations through a focus on prevention whenever possible.
 That requires identifying and eliminating core causes of a problem, and not just indefinitely treating its symptoms.

 - Pennsylvania Seeks Volunteer Think Tank Members to Set Guidelines for ‘Trauma-Informed PA’